awsdocs/amazon-workmail-administration-guide/doc_source/howto-start.md

 # Getting started with Amazon WorkMail<a name="howto-start"></a>

-Whether you are a new Amazon WorkMail user or an existing user of Amazon WorkDocs or Amazon WorkSpaces, get started with Amazon WorkMail by completing the following steps\.
+Whether you are a new Amazon WorkMail user or an existing user of Amazon WorkDocs or Amazon Workspaces, get started with Amazon WorkMail by completing the following steps\.

 **Note**
 Complete the [Prerequisites](prereqs.md) before getting started\.